-Twenty-five awesome laptop bags for everyone, from students to globetrotters
+25 best laptop bags for everyone, from students to globetrotters

 The first purchase for any laptop owner should be a case to carry it in.
-Whether it’s a chic messenger bag for around town or rough-and-tumble backpack that goes well beyond general commuting purposes, keeping your computer safe is essential and crucial to your machine’s lifespan.
+Whether it’s a chic messenger bag for around town or rough-and-tumble backpack that goes well beyond general commuting purposes, keeping your computer safe is essential and crucial to your machine’s lifespan — and that applies to cheap laptops just as much as it does the most expensive gaming laptops.

 We’ve rounded up some of the most stylish, fashionable, and practical laptop bags for every man and women looking to add a bit of peace of mind to their daily travels.
-Some of the bags are costly, but quality doesn’t always come cheap, though there are some budget-friendly choices to pick from.
-Below are 25 laptop bags that we’ll keep you looking sharp from the moment you step outside.
+Some of the bags are costly, however, there are some budget-friendly choices to pick from.
+Below are 25 best laptop bags that the best laptops around deserve.

-More: Nine laptop bags for travelers who want to get through airport security in style

 AmazonBasics Laptop Bag ($15)

 The AmazonBasics Laptop bag is everything you’d expect from the Seattle-based shopping giant.
 It’s relatively comfortable and easy to carry, conveniently equipped with a padded interior that offers a separate space to hold your laptop without adding any unnecessary bulk.
 The minimalist shoulder bag’s multi-compartment design also provides all the necessary space for housing your cables and pens, and given the rock-bottom pricing, you could feasibly purchase a separate bag for each device in your arsenal.
 The bags accommodate laptops and tablets ranging between 7 and 17 inches and size, so you need not worry about finding the right size for you.
-Just don’t expect anything fit for a fashionista, or an indestructible build.
+Just don’t expect anything fit for a fashionista, or an indestructible build–pick a durable laptop to complement this bag!

 Buy one now from:

 The AVA backpack-handbag hybrid for women is a real eye catcher.
 Crafted with stylish urban aesthetics in mind, it’s also built to last given its ripstop nylon construction and quality guarantee.
 The vertical bag, available in four colors (black, blue, red, and yellow), is equipped with a 10- to 15-inch laptop compartment and an assortment of different-sized pocket organizers for electronics and stationary alike.
 It’s as minimalist as you want to it be, yet roomy enough for any bulk you might want to add for your agonizing bike commute or romp around the city.
-Don’t let the bright, jubilant colors dissuade you – fluorescent is totally in this year, remember?

 Buy one now from: